MLOC Productions Incorporated – The History

 MLOC provides a cost effective exposure for amateur talented actors in community.
 It is a win-win situation: opportunity for actors and the affordable access to world class show for community.

-The aims and objectives of MLOC Productions Inc can be summarised as follows:
+The aims and objectives of MLOC Productions Inc are to provide:

-- To provide opportunities for the community to participate on stage as performers in the presentation of quality musical theatre and concert entertainment
+- opportunities for the community to participate on stage as performers in the presentation of quality musical theatre and concert entertainment

-- To provide opportunities for the community to participate off stage in valued front of house, back stage and production roles in the presentation of quality musical theatre and concert entertainment
+- opportunities for the community to participate off stage in valued front of house, back stage and production roles in the presentation of quality musical theatre and concert entertainment

-- To provide quality entertainment to the community and provide opportunity for them to attend our productions at very
+- quality entertainment to the community and provide opportunity for them to attend our productions at very affordable prices

-- To provide a training platform and a source of practical experience for persons (students and others) who are seeking professional careers in theatre and theatre craft
+- a training platform and a source of practical experience for persons (students and others) who are seeking professional careers in theatre and theatre craft

 Musical Theatre for Community – Functional locations